This post may contain affiliate links. Read the full disclosure here.

 Some bolognese simmers all day on the stove, but not this one.
-While this requires a bit of chopping, the hands on time is relatively short.
+While this requires a bit of chopping, the hands-on time is relatively short.
 It simmers for a few hours – less than all day – but long enough to make your house smell amazing!

 - Sautee the aromatics.
 Heat the oil in a large pan over medium heat.
 Add the onion and garlic and cook until the onion becomes soft and translucent, about 8 minutes.
 Add the celery, carrot, and anchovy.
 Cook for about 5 minutes while stirring.

 - Add ground beef.
-Add the ground beef, stirring frequently, breaking up any large clumps, until meat is browned.
+Add the ground beef, stirring frequently, breaking up any large clumps, until the meat is browned.

 - Add the liquids in three phases.
 Add the wine and cook while stirring until the wine has completely evaporated, about 12 minutes.
 Add the tomato paste and bay leaf and cook until tomato paste begins to brown.
 Finally, add the chicken stock and half and half, and season with salt and pepper.

 - Simmer.
-Reduce heat to low and cook uncovered, stirring occasionally, for 2 hours or until mixture thickens and resembles sloppy joe sauce.
+Reduce heat to low and cook uncovered, stirring occasionally, for 2 hours or until the mixture thickens and resembles sloppy joe sauce.

 - Finish.
 Remove the bay leaf and adjust salt and pepper to taste and finish with grated parmesan before serving.